 The proliferation of mobile devices and the wide availability of terrestrial Wi-Fi and mobile broadband services have led consumers to expect connectivity wherever they may be.
 According to eMarketer, in 2011 approximately 74% of the U.S. population were internet users.
-The number of U.S. mobile internet users grew 44% between 2009 and 2011, and global mobile data traffic has grown at an annual rate of over 140% over the last three years.
+The number of U.S. mobile internet users grew 30% between 2008 and 2010, and global mobile data traffic has grown at an annual rate of over 140% over the last three years.
 The growth of portable Wi-Fi enabled devices is expected to continue, with projected compound annual growth rates, or CAGRs, of smartphone, laptop and tablet users of 24%, 17% and 50%, respectively, between 2011 and 2016.
 We believe that both business and leisure travelers are committed to maintaining their connected lifestyles when flying and that passengers are increasingly willing to pay for in-flight connectivity and entertainment.

 The need for mobile connectivity among business professionals to access corporate email and VPNs has increased significantly.
-According to a Gogocommissioned survey, in 2011 approximately 99% of U.S. business travelers owned at least one web-enabled device, and approximately three-quarters of all senior executives surveyed for a report published by Forbes and Google in 2009 said that internet access is a very valuable information resource, ranking above contacts at work, outside work contacts, outside advisors and consultants, other media, and personal networks.
+According to an online survey conducted by Forrester Research, Inc., approximately 88% of U.S. business travelers owned a laptop or notebook in 2010, and approximately three-quarters of all senior executives surveyed for a report published by Forbes and Google in 2009 said that internet access is a very valuable information resource, ranking above contacts at work, outside work contacts, outside advisors and consultants, other media, and personal networks.
 In addition, according to a survey conducted by Egencia in 2011, 48% of business travelers were willing to pay for in-flight Wi-Fi over other amenities such as extra leg room and avoiding the middle seat.

 Leisure travelers are also looking for ways to stay connected and on-line at all times.
 According to Forrester Research, Inc., in 2010, approximately 79% of U.S. leisure travelers owned a laptop or notebook.
 Demand for the connected lifestyle is driven in part by the proliferation of new social and commercial internet applications.
 Social networking applications such as Facebook are experiencing rapid increases in usage.
-The number of active Facebook members worldwide grew to over 900 million as of March 2012, and in 2011, over \$160 billion was spent through retail e-commerce channels in the U.S.
+The number of active Facebook members grew to 845 million as of December 2011, and in 2011, over \$160 billion was spent through retail e-commerce channels in the U.S.